wrf/lavaLampPlot/README.md

 9. Generate a long-read coverage to GC map, similar to the above step, except with the addition of the `-p` option.
 This option indicates that reads are not a standard length, and percentage GC should be calculated for each read.

    `fastqdumps2histo.py -s long_reads.stats -f long_reads.fq -u 1000 -T -p - > long_reads.gc_cov.histo.csv`

+   This script assumes that fastq files are always 4 lines and fasta files are always 2 lines.
+If your fasta format files (say for assembled contigs) are more than 2 lines per sequence (which would be header line and sequence line), then convert them first using the fasta2twoline.py script.

+   `fasta2twoline.py contigs.fasta > twoline_contigs.fasta`

 ## Usage considerations
 #### Choosing k-mer length